Here is a tutorial on how to connect a DD-WRT router to NordVPN servers via the OpenVPN GUI client:

 echo "YOURUSERNAME YOURPASSWORD" > /tmp/openvpncl/user.conf /usr/bin/killall openvpn /usr/sbin/openvpn --config /tmp/openvpncl/openvpn.conf --route-up /tmp/openvpncl/route-up.sh --down-pre /tmp/openvpncl/route-down.sh --daemon

 Replace YOURUSERNAME and YOURPASSWORD with your respective NordVPN account credentials.
-Click Run Commands, and return to the previous VPN tab.
-Then add this code in the “Additional Config” section of Services > VPN > OpenVPN:
+Click Save Startup, and return to the previous VPN tab.

 4. In Additional Config box either enter or copy/paste these commands: